swpatil2016/Hibernate_Inheritanc/README.md

 --------------------------------------------------------------------------
 -> In time of join Table inheritance the extra column add in all childClass of user as foreign key.

+-> We can rename foreign key column with the help of @@PrimaryKeyJoinColumn